millanbrankovic/custom-inputs/README.md

 ```

 ##### Step 3
-Next step is to target a `.check` class and to be creative as much as we can since this class will appear instead of the default checkboxes and radiobuttons.
-If we are going to use icon fonts we need to target appropriate class, in this case I was using an `.ico` class nested inside of `.check` class as well.
+Next step is to target a `.check` class and to be creative as much as we can since this class will appear instead of the default checkboxes and radio buttons.
+If we are going to use icon fonts we need to target appropriate class, in this case I used `.ico` class nested inside of `.check` class as well.

 ```
 .check {